-After a week last month where I smoked almost nothing but Cuban cigars, I think it’s been a month since I’ve smoked anything from the island south of Miami.
+After a week last month during which I smoked almost nothing but Cuban cigars, I think it’s been a month since I’ve smoked anything from the island south of Miami.

 Given that we have relative freedom in picking our own redux reviews, I decided to change that with the Montecristo Dantés, an Edición Limitada release from 2017.